 The easiest way to move around in the UAE is by driving your own car.
 If you are a visitor, I highly recommend using Discover Cars to find your best ride.
 This car search engine compares prices across many car rental companies both local and international.

 Discover Cars allows you to get the best car rental deal by comparing car rental prices across many rental companies both local and international.
-You can filter by the preferred features like transmission type, car type, allows you to choose a full price range, pick among favorite car rental suppliers, payment type, and more.
+You can filter by the preferred features like transmission type, car type, which allows you to choose a full price range, pick among favorite car rental suppliers, payment type, and more.
 To sum up, you will be able to find the best value for money.
 Visit Discover Cars and check your dates to find the best options available.

 FOR THOSE WHO ARE TIGHT IN TIME: Alternatively, you can join a tour company which will take care of everything, and also offers a pick-up in Dubai from your location.
 It will include a comprehensive program covering most of the main Mleiha’s must-see sights, including a dune ride.
 I have done some research for you and found this Sharjah Mleiha Desert Half-Day Tour which has great reviews, includes the most important sights, and also offers a pick up from your location in Dubai.